carmonalab/HiTME/README.md

 # Then load as usual
 # library(HiTME)
 ```
-Provide better example dataset for public use.
+- Provide better example dataset for public use.
-- Use annotate_cells on samples
-- Use calc_CTcomp on
-  - Single sample object
-  - Multi sample object
-  - List of sample objects from folder (still needs to be implemented) -> additionally, combine all samples into one big composition
 - Update example plots
 <br>